Ask Experts Questions for FREE Help!

 InLoveWithaBoy

-thanks everyone, we have been reading the bible everyday adn trying to figure out his triggers and why he feels like he has to huff. there is no way i can leave him. i care too much about him and just want to help him overcome this addiction.
+Thanks everyone, we have been reading the bible everyday and trying to figure out his triggers and why he feels like he has to huff.
+There is no way I can leave him.
+I care too much about him and just want to help him overcome this addiction.

 dihydrogenoxide